Everything you need to know about visiting Abu Dhabi in April

 - It’s still pleasant enough in the evenings to enjoy a desert safari, admire the sparkling dunes at sunset followed by a traditional Bedouin experience under the stars.

-The kids will no doubt be happy sitting poolside in April so staying at one of the lovely city resort hotels with kids club will be an absolute winner at this time of year.
+The kids will no doubt be happy sitting poolside in April so staying at one of the lovely city resort hotels with kids club will be an absolute winner at this time of year (Kids clubs currently still closed due to COVID-19 regulations).
 We love the family-friendly facilities at:

 - Rixos Premium Saadiyat Island – Ultra All Inclusive